When submitting your article, please observe the following:

 For glosses, directly quoted forms and expressions, as well as in-text quotations, always use double quotation marks.

 Quotations longer than three lines should be indented left and right, without quotation marks, followed by the appropriate reference to the source on a separate line (left adjusted).
 Such long quotations should be set off from the main text by a line of space above and below.

 Articles should be conveniently divided into sections and, if necessary, subsections.
 If you do not use electronic styling, please mark section headings as follows:

-Level 1 = bold italics, one line space before, section number flush left.
+Level 1 = bold, one line space before, section number flush left.
 Text starts immediately below.

-Level 2 = italics, one line space before, section number flush left.
+Level 2 = bold italics, one line space before, section number flush left.
 Text starts immediately below.

 Numbering should be in Arabic numerals (no Roman numbers for footnotes either!).
 Do not use italics for numbering; use full stops between numbers and after the last number, thus:

 Section 2.3.1. ....